top of page

 Richard Jacobs

-To learn more about Richard's on-going fight for the environment and our democracy,
+To learn more about Richard's fight for the environment

 Richard Jacobs graduated from the University of Wisconsin in 1954, with a degree in business.
 He earned Phi Beta Kappa and other honors.
 After military service and a career in the life insurance business, he graduated from Stetson University College of Law in 1967, Magna Cum Laude, first in his class.
 He was admitted to practice in June 1967, after achieving the high score on the March 1967 Florida Bar examination.
 As a practicing lawyer, he attained an Av rating and was included in Best Lawyers in America.
 He is also a member of Stetson University College of Law’s Hall of Fame.
 After more than five decades practicing business law, he “mostly retired” in 2013; and, in 2014, wrote Wonderlust, the stories of the lessons learned in his trekking the seven continents.